hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

         a.
 Select the AC with the most allocation failures as the receiver.

         b.
 If no rebalance strategy is configured:
             i.
-Pick the AC with the most slabs as the victim.
+Pick the AC with the most slabs as the victim (default).
         c.
 Else:
             i.
 Use the strategy-specific implementation to pick the victim.